damnkrishna/CyberGaurd-j/daily-notes/2026-09-17-college-prep.md

 also i started hackthebox room man it is crazy we have to work on this tiny tiny window cant see anything how am i suppose to do everything properly this thing is kinda giving me headache rn so i will probably do further work in the morning

+fuck yaa i have to give the project intro and i dont know shit so its pretty much fucked up at the very stage rn so lets see what we can do as for the major project its working and eveythign its just that i have to present and i know nothing about what we are presenting actually